"Chess is addicting! (Fortunately, there is no known cure!)"

 of Fischer, we do have one thing in common -- we've both defeated

 players who are now Grandmasters!
-I was fortunate enough to defeat Tal
+However,

 a piece of advice: |

-| Although this chess program will interest almost none
+Although this chess program will interest almost none

 of you, I'm putting a copy of it up here anyway because hey, this is MY